 The best time to do the Tiger’s Nest hike is from October to December, as the weather is beautifully clear and cool as winter approaches.

 Springtime is from March to May and is also a lovely time to visit with moderate temperatures.

 Pro Tips And Information

 One of the most important tips you should follow if you want to do the Tiger’s Nest Hike is not to hike it on your first day in Bhutan.

-This is because the area’s altitude is quite high so you’ll want to give your body a day or two to relax and adjust to the higher elevation.
+This is because the area’s altitude is quite high.
+Give your body a day or two to relax and adjust to the higher elevation.

-The hike is a pretty steep incline, which will take you a further 900 meters in quite a short time so attempting it too quickly could make you feel a bit sick.
+The hike is a pretty steep incline, which will take you a further 900 meters in quite a short time.
+Attempting it too quickly could make you feel a bit sick.

 Other articles on Bhutan hikes: